days

 Good fats improve heart health, reduce inflammation, and reduce hot flashes and night sweats.
 Focus on omega-3 fatty acids that are found in fish, such as salmon, and seeds, particularly chia and flax.

-Making Changes to Your Nutrition
+Making Changes To Your Nutrition

 It’s never too late to start making changes for better health.
 The Galveston Diet is a scientific, evidence-based approach to tackle the hormonal changes that affect wellbeing during menopause.
 By choosing foods that reduce inflammation and refocusing your body’s source of fuel, you can feel better overall.
 To see if your current diet is causing or contributing to inflammation, take the Anti-Inflammation quiz.

-Foods That Fight Menopause Symptoms
+Fight Menopause Symptoms

 Anti-Inflammatory Foods: